Alternate Funding Options

 For more details contact City of Hamilton, Ohio Economic Development 513-785-7070

 This organization's mission is to help small businesses realize their development and expansion goals.
 They serve Southwest Ohio and offer SBA 504 financing.
 The purpose of the 504 loan program is to enable small businesses to finance up to 90% of fixed assets with 3 benefits: Low Down Payments, Long Terms, and Very Competitive Fixed Interest Rates.
-For more information, visit Access Business Development & Finance, Inc. or (513)777-2225.
+For more information, visit Alloy Development Co. or (513)777-2225.